wkaisertexas/HIP/docs/how-to/cooperative_groups.rst

 Multi-Grid Synchronization
 -----------------------------

-This section describes the necessary step to be able to syncronize group over multiple GPU:
+This section describes the necessary step to be able to synchronize group over multiple GPU:

-1. Check the cooperative launch capabality over the multiple GPUs:
+1. Check the cooperative launch capability over the multiple GPUs:

 .. code-block:: C++